MadisonAndrew/Summit-App/README.md

     - Pulls from your fork

 **Push to Fork**
-1. git add <whatever you want to add>
+1. git add WHATEVER
-2. git commit -m "<MSG>"
+2. git commit -m MSG
 3. git push

 **Push to branch**
-1. Go to your github fork online (<GIT USERNAME>/Summit-App)
+1. Go to your github fork online (GIT_USERNAME/Summit-App)
 2. Click "New Pull Request" button (its in the same line as "Clone" green button)
 3. Check over the code to make sure it is what you want in develop
 4. Click "Create Pull Request"
 5. Comment on what the code you worked on does.
 THESE COMMENT SHOULD BE IN DEPTH AND ARE VERY IMPORTANT
 6. Add at least one reviewer
 7. Assign yourself to this PR

 **Accepting PR**